canonical/subiquity/doc/reference/autoinstall-reference.rst

 Autoinstall configuration reference manual
 ==========================================

 The autoinstall file uses the YAML format.
 At the top level is a single key, ``autoinstall``, which contains a mapping of the keys described in this document.
-Unrecognised keys are ignored in version 1, but they will cause a fatal validation error in future versions.
+Unrecognized keys are ignored in version 1, but they will cause a fatal validation error in future versions.

 Here is an example of a minimal autoinstall configuration: